 Meter Set and Unlock

-You must have the following before a permanent meter can be set and gas service turned on:
+Additional requirements before the natural gas meter can be installed and gas service turned on:

 Note: If these three items are not completed when a service person arrives to install and unlock a meter, a one-hour service charge at the prevailing hourly labor rate will be billed to your account.